higham/modified-cholesky/readme.md

 The MATLAB functions are:

 * `modchol_ldlt`: the modified Cholesky function.
 This is a research code that does not exploit symmetry and is not designed to be efficient.
+It was originally written by Bobby Cheng and Nick Higham in 1996.

 * `test_modchol_ldlt`: a simple test code.